 Writing assignment: This final reflection is a bit different.
 This week, we want to consider the historical specificity of our own times.
 To do that, I want you to go back and consider a piece of culture (in the broad sense) from your life.
 For this week, revisit a culture object from your teenage years (e.g. a movie, play, clothing trend, dance craze, song, piece of art, toy, etc.).
-Whose and what values does it express?
+What values does it express?
+Whose values?
 What conditions made possible its creation, distribution, and consumption?
 Does this artifact tell the story of an individual, sub-group, or population?
 Does this piece of culture represent a continuation of, break with, or reconfiguration of longer historical and cultural trends?
 What marks it as belonging to a specific point in time?
 What does it tell us about the society that produced it?
 What assumptions does it make about the audience?
 What does it take for granted?
 What I am asking you to do here is to try to historicize something very recent, and in the process to understand your own historical perspective.
 Approximately 500 words.
 (This article may be helpful: http://www.smithsonianeducation.org/idealabs/ap/essays/looking.htm)

 Then, for the readings, we are going to think about the present from the point of view of the long past, and our potential future:

 - Dylan Matthews, “Bill Gates tweeted out a chart and sparked a huge debate about global poverty,” February 12, 2019, https://www.vox.com/future-perfect/2019/2/12/18215534/bill-gates-global-poverty-chart

 - Benjamin Wallace-Wells, The Uninhabitable Earth (New York: Tim Duggan Books, 2019): 3-36, 197-203.

 - Timothy Mitchell, “Carbon Democracy,” Economy and Society 38:3 (August 2009): 399-432.